World-Env: Leveraging World Model as a Virtual Environment for VLA Post-Training: Method

 \subsection{Implementation Details}

-All our experiments are conducted on 8 NVIDIA H20 GPUs (96 GB memory each).
-We adopt LoRA~\citep{hu2022lora} with rank 32 for parameter-efficient fine-tuning of the vision-language backbone, while the action head and scale head are trained with full parameters.
+Experiments were performed on 8 NVIDIA H20 GPUs (96 GB VRAM each), with a total training time of approximately 48 hours.
+We adopt LoRA~\cite{hu2022lora} with rank 32 for parameter-efficient fine-tuning of the vision-language backbone, while the action head and scale head are trained with full parameters.
 We use a batch size of 4.
 The LoRA adapters are optimized with a learning rate of $1 \times 10^{-4}$, and the action/scale heads are trained with a learning rate of $1 \times 10^{-5}$.
 We set the number of rollouts per iteration to $N=8$ and the PPO clipping threshold to $\epsilon=0.1$.